Stutchbury/MostlyPrintedProbe/README.md

 - **Thin stranded wire** - as fine as you can.
 I stripped out a ribbon cable but old USB charging cables are a good source.

 All the STLs are available [here](stl/).
-There are also a couple of example mandrels for fitting into your spindle that enable concentricity to be tuned in.
+There are also 12mm and 3/4" example mandrels for fitting into your spindle.
+These enable concentricity to be tuned in.

 ## Slicing and Printing

 A slicing and printing guide is available [here](docs/PRINTING.md).

+## Assembly

+The [assembly guide](docs/ASSEMBLY.md) is curently a work in progress.